 The S24 Ultra records video up to 8K 30fps, and with AI can also be used to create slow-motion videos by generating interim frames in a video, letting you create slow-motion videos after you record them.

-Following our full review, we noted the incremental improvements to the cameras and features in Samsung smartphones, but that they remain behind the big competition.
+Following our full review, we noted the incremental improvements to the cameras and features in Samsung smartphones, but there were some areas where we’d like to see some additional improvements, namely in macro.
 We did conclude, though, that the Samsung Galaxy S24 Ultra is one of the best camera phones currently available in the mainstream, and we stick by that.

 If you’d like one of the newest Samsung phones, but don’t want to spend top dollar, then the Samsung Galaxy S24 offers a compelling option, but with three rear cameras, is considerably cheaper.